 It is an excellent time for a career in public health.
 With technology advancing and more funds being put into scientific research, combined with the emmergence of data analytics and analsys with "Big Data", we are able to make better and quicker decisions for the betterment of the world.
 Go here to view our comprehensive summary on public health careers and what a career in public health could mean to your future.

 Find the Program that is Best Suited for You

 Feel free to explore our encompassing directory of schools at each degree level and area of study/concentration level.
 We make it as easy as possible for you to get in touch with a school to learn more about their program.
 Good luck!

 Are We Missing a Program or School?

 Let us know!
 We are a growing website solely focused on public health education.
-If you are a school and could not find your listing, please contact us at matt (at) publichealthdegrees.org.
+If you are a school and could not find your listing, please contact us at schools (at) publichealthdegrees.org.